Best Hotels in Berlin

 Popular Hotels in Berlin

 Finding hotels in Berlin isn’t hard, choosing is.
+Many of these properties regularly appear on lists of the best hotels in Berlin.

 1. Hotel Adlon Kempinski – opposite Brandenburg Gate; royalty-grade service.